jprochazk/gc/README.md

 println!("{}", a.value);
 ```

+Documentation and `SAFETY` comments in this repository are quite sparse at the moment,
-See [this post](docs/what.md) for more information about how it works.
+see [this post](docs/what.md) for more information about how it works.